Prezi: History

 In November 2019, Prezi launched Prezi Video, a video tool that lets users give virtual presentations in the screen of a live or recorded video, enabling video presenters to interact with their visual content like a newscaster or weather-person.
 Users can leverage Prezi Video in a live meeting or create recorded videos, allowing the presenter to maintain a face-to-face connection with their audience.
 Prezi Video is integrated with popular video chat platforms and communication tools; it can be used in Zoom, Microsoft Teams, Google Hangouts, Slack, Facebook, GoToWebinar and Webex.

 Teachers were the quickest audience to adopt Prezi Video, and by April 2020 Prezi had teachers in 175 countries using Prezi Video in their virtual classrooms.
 Prezi Video received a 2020 Award of Excellence from Tech & Learning Magazine.
 Steven M. Baule and Julie E. Lewis state that "making a Prezi video is fairly simple", and that the "presentation engine is robust and allows for embedded video from YouTube or other sources".

 That same year, they launched Prezi Design, a cloud-based graphic design tool that can be used to make professional-looking charts, reports, maps, infographics, and more.
 It has since had a name change to Infographics.

 In July 2020, Prezi named President Jim Szafranski as the new CEO, and announced that co-founder and CEO Peter Arvai would become executive chairman.
 Szafranski joined Prezi as chief operating officer in 2015 and was named to the board of directors in 2018, before being elevated to president in 2019.

 In 2024, Prezi introduced Prezi AI, a tool designed to assist users in generating presentations using artificial intelligence.
 The feature uses AI to help organize and design presentations based on user-provided content, continuing Prezi's approach of non-linear presentation formats.
 Unlike traditional slide-based software, Prezi AI emphasizes a more dynamic and adaptive layout style.
-The tool has been marketed toward educators, business professionals, and other users seeking to streamline the creation of visually structured presentations.